 When I was at Kirstenbosch gardens a few months ago, I saw a book called People's Plants (A guide to useful plants of Southern Africa) inside there is so much practical knowledge, from plants used in soap making and cosmetics to different fruits and drinks.
 It seems our current food system has completely severed us from our knowledge of plants, and now we eat and use only a tiny tiny proportion of plants available to us.
 Anyway going off on one, so this blog post is about the amazing Sour Fig.

-The Sour Fig (suurvy, ghauken, it has a lot of different names) is native to South Africa, but has also become an invasive species in many other countries.
+The Sour Fig (suurvy, ghauken, it has a lot of different names) is native to South Africa, but has also spread to many other countries.
 Sour fig leaves are eaten by tortoises, it’s flowers by antelopes and porcupines and they provide shelter for lizards and snails.The leaves can also be used by humans for various skin problems and I've also read that the leaf juice can be gargled for a sore throat.
 There are many different recipes where sour figs are used, but I decided to go for the classic Sour Fig Jam.

 You will need...

 2 cups of Sour Figs

 1/2 cup of rooibos tea or water

 1. For this recipe you will need two cups of sour figs which you can find in a market or shop, or you can go out a pick them which is more fun!

 2. Firstly you need to top and tail your sour figs and cut them into smaller pieces, which is probably the most time consuming bit.